TradeSkillMaster/LibTSMClass/README.md

 print(MyClass.__name) -- prints "MyClass"
 ```

 All instances have a special `__dump()` method which can be used to pretty-print the fields of class for debugging.
+Similarly to `__tostring()`, the default implementation may be overridden in order to provide a custom implementation.
 ```lua
 local classInst = MyClass(0)
 classInst:__dump()